HW 05 - Document and deploy models

 1. Successful deployment: Your API must be successfully deployed to the correct port number.
 We will evaluate this by sending a request to your API and checking that it returns a valid response.

-2. Model performance: Your model’s test set ROC AUC relative to the null model.
-The higher the increase in ROC AUC, the higher you will score on this exercise.
+2. Model performance: Your model’s test set balanced accuracy relative to the null model.
+The higher the increase in balanced accuracy, the higher you will score on this exercise.

 Generative AI (GAI) self-reflection